Wigan-Coding-Meet-Up/hello-world/START-HERE.md

 :x: [A breif history of html](https://www.wired.com/1997/04/a-brief-history-of-html/)

 If we think of HTML5 being the skeleton of our website then we would not be far away with our presumption.
-All HTML5 pages are called "Documents" and are the building blocks for any website or application.
+All HTML5 pages are called <b>"Documents"</b> and are the building blocks for any website or application.